best-practice-and-impact/ons-spark/ons-spark/testing-debugging/unit-testing.md

 The example tests cover several common scenarios, although they are far from exhaustive.
 Note that these unit tests use [manually created DataFrames](../spark-overview/creating-dataframes).

 For Pytest to discover tests, they must begin with `test_`.
-Optionally they can be grouped into parent classes, which are in `CamelCase` and begin `Test`.
+Optionally they can be grouped into parent classes, which are in `CamelCase` and begin with `Test`.

 [Basic Tests](https://github.com/best-practice-and-impact/ons-spark/blob/main/ons-spark/pytest-for-pyspark/tests/test_basic.py): gives some simple examples:
 - `test_count_animal`: simple scalar equality